 Test Cases

-To check if the configured detection of a tag works correctly, test cases can be stored.
-After entering a ticket ID, the “Replay” button is pressed.
-The result of the check is displayed immediately underneath.
+To check whether the configured detection of a tag works correctly, test cases can be created.
+After entering a Ticket-Id, press the “Playback” button.
+The result of the check will be shown immediately underneath.